bartlomiej-pluta/smnp-kt/README.md

 The main purposes and general design are kept so there simply is no need to change these parts.

 ## For what?
-You might ask whether such kind of tool including design of custom language isn't over-engineering of ear-training problem.
+You may ask whether this kind of tool including design of custom language isn't over-engineering of ear-training problem.
 There are a lot of ear-training tools developed even on mobile platforms which can make them more convenient to use because of their portability feature.

 The reasons for this tool are:
-* I'm Java developer and I just wanted to get know more ~~Python~~ Kotlin (...)
+* I'm a Java developer, and I just wanted to get know more ~~Python~~ Kotlin (...)
 Besides, I'm kind of interested in technical side of programming languages that I'm using at work, so designing and implementing a custom language from scratch would be a nice experience.
-* I'm musician also and no one of available tools is suitable for me.
+* I'm a musician also and no one of available tools is suitable for me.
-I'm church organist and most of my work is based on dialogue between me and priest.
-He can sing melodies in different keys and it requires me to answer keeping the same key.
+I'm church organist, and most of my work bases on dialogue between me and priest.
+He can sing melodies in different keys, and it requires me to answer keeping the same key.
 My tool allows me to create scenarios that can pick one key randomly and play melody waiting for my answer (basing on input from microphone).
 * As a musician I'm also keen on physic nature of sounds and relations between them.